wangdeze18/DACL/README.md

 ```

 # How to use
-We apply our approach to code pre-trained models CodeBERT and GraphCodeBERT for fine-tuning. **Detailed documentation is coming soon！**
+We apply our approach to code pre-trained models CodeBERT and GraphCodeBERT for fine-tuning.
+Please refer to the subdirectory of tasks for more details!

 For general fine-tuning (baseline models), please refer to [algorithm classification](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-POJ-104), [code clone detection](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-BigCloneBench), and [code search](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch).